Judges charged to deliver impartial justice

 Reverend Professor Andrews Seth Ayettey, retired Minister of the Presbyterian Church of Ghana, delivering a sermon at a special church service for the opening of the 59th Legal Year on Saturday on the theme: ‘Responsibility And Accountability Towards An Effective Justice Delivery System,’ advised them to open themselves to the searchlight of impartial justice to deliver responsible and accountable justice.

-Rev Ayettey who is also the Vice President, Academic Affairs at Regent University College of Science and Technology, taking excerpts from Proverbs 31 vs 9 'Open thy mouth, judge righteously, and plead the cause of the poor and needy,' urged them not to deliver bias service and to defend the rights of the poor.
+Rev Ayettey who is also the Vice President, Academic Affairs at Regent University College of Science and Technology, taking excerpts from Proverbs 31 vs 9 urged them not to deliver bias service and to defend the rights of the poor.

 Using the example of Jehoshaphat in Luke 18 vs 1-2 a Judge, who neither feared God nor cared about man, he said God is carefully observing the judgement being meted out and admonished them to fear God to judge carefully and consider that whenever they give a verdict they judge for the Lord.